A4ron5/a4ron5/README.md

   Hi.
 My name is Safin Maksim.
   I'm currently working on zaycev.net
   You can text me in [Telegram](http://t.me/crockolaco) and [Twitter](https://twitter.com/safinmuffin)
-  Also you can find my socials through in my [site](https://www.safin.pro)
+  Also you can find my socials through my [site](https://www.safin.pro)
 <!--
 **A4ron5/a4ron5** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.